rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

   <td class="clsSyntaxCells clsOddRow">Third-party devices</td>
   <td class="clsSyntaxCells clsOddRow">Windows 7, Windows 8, Windows 8.1</td>
  </tr></table>

-NOTE: Refer to release notes that accompany the software for more information about supported devices and operating systems.

 ##Supported Zebra Devices
 RMA 5.1 has been approved for building apps that target the following Zebra Enterprise Mobility devices.